SellaRafaeli/SellaRafaeli.github.io/blog/baas.md

 1. Handing off the code to a running BE is not a big step away from having that code exist as a (licensed) open source code.
 So that's good.
 2. PaaS's are expensive.
 A production-ready app on Heroku should cost no less than about 100 USD(!) a month just to run it (web process, background worker, cron job, DB).
 Perhaps users should be presented with the option running in a 'shared' context, with an option to migrate their BE out later.
 (This is reminiscent of 'migrating from Heroku to AWS' stories).

+#### Differentiation Summary

+1. **Basic**: same BaaS as other companies (but better, of course!) (free, paid at scale)
+2. **Humans** will build/modify it for you. (paid)
+3. Optionally run it as a **separate process (still managed by us)**, granting you the ability to inject arbitrary custom code. `rm -rf *` or `while(true)` it if you feel like it. (paid)
+4. Optionally, get **complete ownership of your BE**, giving you full and complete control of your new BE.
+Bid the BaaS farewell and grow your empire. (paid)

 ### Me

 If you are reading this, you probably know me - Sella Rafaeli.
 If you have constructive feedback or think you would be interested in such a project, hit me up.
-Let's build the next BaaS. :)